-Rough surfaces are something that are describe as providing friction on fluids Stokes (1851).
-Fluid dynamics differential equations describe an infinitely thin selection of layers that ever so slightly slip over each other.
-The rate at which they are permitted to do this and compress dictates the properties of the fluid.
+Rough surfaces are something that are generally familiardescribe as providing friction on fluids Stokes (1851).
+When considering how a fluid flows over a rough surface it becomes considerably more complex than dealing with a flat surface.
+Generally speaking, in fFluid dynamics differential equations work on the basis that a fluid has describe an infinitely thin selection of layers that ever so slightly slip over each other.
+The rate at which they are permitted to do this is-and compress dictates the properties of the fluid.

 Atmospheric modelling at low altitude over a city generally speaking is describing how the atmosphere slips over the ground combined with heating effects.
 One effect that is considered by some architects and city planners is the roughness of the city surface.
-In CFD there are two main types of flow: turbulent and laminar.
+In modelling fluid flowCFD there are two main types of flow: turbulent and laminar.
 Laminar flow is where all these infinitely thin layers align into recognisable layers with different speeds and in the context of flow over a surface corresponds to a smooth surface.
 Turbulent flow is where the above is not true, flow is highly disrupted and changes direction over small length scales, unsurprisingly this coincides with rough surfaces.
 The Reynold's number provides a guide as to whether the flow is likely to be laminar or turbulent.
 It was suggested initially by Stokes in Stokes (1851), and later developed and named.
 It is derived from the ratio of speed of flow times length scale to the viscosity of the fluid.
 Low Reynolds numbers give rise to laminar flows with little turbulence.
 High Reynolds's numbers give rise to more turbulent flows that tend to chaotic behaviour.

 The length scale in the context of cities is important as rougher surfaces lead to turbulence at lower wind speeds and are considered to be important for pedestrian comfort (Liu et al. 2019), adverse effects include wind tunnels between buildings and poor pollution dispersal away from cities as discussed in Wicht & Wicht (2018).
 Roughness length is an approximation in modelling laminar flow past a rough surface.
 It is the distance, where for the laminar flow away from the surface, for which the actual surface could be replaced with a zero slip smooth surface.
+This is used to avoid the complexities of turbulent flow, which needs full element-wise approximations, instead analytic solutions can be used which are computationally cheap.
 This is due turbulent flow around heterogeneous structure causing the average velocity of flow to be essentially zero.
 Rugosity is one of the metrics used to find actual city features that correspond to the roughness length and Reynold's number, examples of this work are Adolphe (2001) and again Wicht & Wicht (2018).
 In chapter 5, I explore this in terms of whether the rugosity has an effect on the air temperature over the city.